wakeupdead/stormworks/Damen5009.md

 - Capable of hosting small SAR heli on deck (Boeing MH-1 by Xove with modified avionics and paint scheme is already there)
 - Firefighting equipment includes two cannons and self-pprotecting devices
 - Number of compartments is minimal to required only, this is reduce performance impact
+- Remote ROV capable of deep water operations

 ### Specs
-- Speed - up to 37 knots
+- Speed - up to 35 knots
 - Length - 53 m
 - Fuel capacity - 100 t

 ### Systems
-- Amazing MoBo by XLjedi with integrated sonar and radar
+- Amazing MoBo by XLjedi with integrated sonar and radar (used for ROV as well)
 - Beacon locator
 - Radio equipment
 - Standard navigation with autopilot
 - Integrated digital systems control including engine control
 - Basic stability control
+- Sea floor scanner

 ### Power
 Vessel is powered with two Cat engines (multiengine devices) integrated into boat digital control system.
 Generators independenntly powered by two medium engines.

+### ROV
+ROV is the modified version of my own one hosted on 2510 vessel.
+It operated using the cable so no worries around battery consumption.
+Glass cockpit allows good visibility and MoBo map with sonar delivers awsome situation awareness.
+ROV may be tricky sometimes to control however tried to make it more realistic avoiding pivot-driven rotation mechanics.

 ## Known flaws
 Unfortunately Stormworks stairs are single size and makes it impossible making realistic designs so I had to experiment at some points.
 The other missing point is flexible windows so to keep original beauty of the vessel I had to get rid of windows in the wheelhouse.
 Maybe this will be fixed at some point...